msvbg/parliament/README.md

 ![parliament.js](https://github.com/msvbg/parliament/raw/master/parliament.png)

-> parliament.js is a functional programming utility belt in the vein of Underscore, Lodash, Ramda, Highland and similar libraries.
-It is contained in one tiny and tidy ES6 file.
+> parliament.js is a functional programming utility belt in the vein of Underscore, Lodash, Ramda and Highland, with first-class support for immutable data structures.

 [![Build status][travis-image]][travis-url]